 Like the 4-to-20 milliamp range for the electronic control system, the pneumatic system has a range, 3 to 15 pounds per square inch (psi).
-It achieves this range by using a flapper-nozzle system.
-If you want to know more about that, then check out our #WishIKnew on it here.

 Just like in the electronic controller, the pneumatic PID controller can go proportional only (P), proportional-derivative (PD), proportional-integral (PI), or proportional-integral-derivative (PID).
 Let’s look at each element.